-Cross Point campuses are open for in-person services on Sundays, and we have Cross Point Kids open at all campuses except Nashville and Hendersonville.
-We are excited to see you and your families.
+Cross Point campuses are currently open for in-person services on Sundays, and we have Cross Point Kids open at all campuses.

 Here’s what we’re doing to keep you safe.